If you love the creamy sweetness of ricotta cheese, you've got to try our favorite recipes with ricotta cheese!

 - Good white wine vinegar - This aged vinegar is our favorite to use.

-What are your favorite recipes with ricotta cheese?
+What are your favorite recipes that use ricotta cheese?